pinobatch/action53/docs/file_system.md

 The menu is divided into several pages.

 * 1 byte: Number of pages
-* n bytes: Number of activities on each page
+* n bytes: For each page, the last index of activities plus 1.
 * NUL-terminated string: Title of first page
 * NUL-terminated string: Title of second page
 * etc.

+The first page is assumed to start at index 0, subsequent pages start at n-1 of "last index" list.

 The encoding of page titles and all other text in Action 53 is an ASCII superset defined by `a53charset.py`.